API

 - Processing and formatting data specifically for AI interactions

-to perform these AI tasks.
-The API layer itself focuses on registering Hono routes, applying middlewares (like authentication and validation), and exposing AI functionalities to the frontend applications.
+The API layer itself focuses on registering Hono routes, applying middleware (auth, validation, credits, etc.), and exposing these AI features to web and mobile clients.

 This separation ensures AI-specific logic remains modular and reusable, while the API package stays focused on request handling and routing.